 State pension changes from 6 April 2016

-The new flat rate state pensions scheme is introduced from this date.
+The new flat rate state pensions scheme is introduced from 6th April.

-Individuals will need a minimum of 10 qualifying years to receive any of the state pension (under the existing rules you only need 1 year)
+Individuals will need a minimum of 10 qualifying years to receive any of the state pension.
+Please note that under the existing rules you only need 1 year.

-The state pension age at 6 April 2016 will be 63 for women and 65 for men but these ages are due to rise in later years
+The state pension age at 6 April 2016 will be 63 for women.
+It will be 65 for men.
+But these ages are due to rise in later years.

 If you think your national insurance record is deficient you can request a pension forecast either on-line or by telephone.